nishantjr/nishantjr.github.com/src/blog/2015-10-03-kashmir-and-ladhak-1.markdown

 Sleeping soundly with the sweet knowledge that there's just 20 km of climbing and 40 km of downhill scheduled for the next day.

-{% include gallery.html gallery='srinagar' title='Day 1: Srinagar to Sonamarg' %}
+{% include gallery.html name='srinagar' gallery=galleries.srinagar title='Day 1: Srinagar to Sonamarg' %}

 We leave around 10:30 the next day after a staple oily omelette breakfast and head out towards Zojila.
 Cycling the gradual ascent to Sonamarg {% height 2800 %},